-The Rain Basera Charges Programme (2009) was implemented by The Dream Welfare Society to provide immediate, safe, and dignified temporary shelter to homeless and highly vulnerable individuals during periods of extreme weather.
-Seasonal challenges such as heavy rainfall and cold waves exposed daily wage workers, migrants, elderly individuals, and people without stable housing to severe health and safety risks.
-With a total expenditure of ₹1,25,600, the programme supported 800 individuals, directly benefiting 66 people and indirectly impacting 330 dependents, achieving a total reach of 396 people.
-Delivered at an average cost of ₹157 per person, the programme proved to be a highly cost-effective emergency shelter intervention, significantly improving safety, dignity, and well-being among at-risk populations.
+The Dream Welfare Society’s Rain Basera (रैन बसेरा) Programme provides immediate, safe, and dignified temporary shelter to homeless and highly vulnerable individuals during periods of extreme weather.
+Seasonal challenges such as heavy rainfall and cold waves expose daily wage workers, migrants, elderly individuals, and people without stable housing to severe health and safety risks.
+The programme serves as a highly cost-effective emergency shelter intervention, significantly improving safety, dignity, and overall well-being among at-risk populations.

 | Parameter | Details |